larsgw/citation.js/README.md

 data.get({
   format: 'string',
   type: 'html',
-  style: 'citation',
+  style: 'citation-<TEMPLATE NAME>',
   lang: 'en-US',

   template: '...' // XML String
 })
 ```

-Currently, you need to pass `"citation"` to the `style` option for this to work.
+Replace `<TEMPLATE NAME>` with the template name you want to use.
+After calling `.get()` with these options once, you can omit the template property, if you use the same locale.

 ##### <a id="citation.cite.out.locales" href="#citation.cite.out.locales">CSL Locales</a>